igodlab/igodlab-site/content/learning/computing-systems/01-welcome-abroad.md

 - a.
 Could be classified as not an algorithm because the instruction of adding the 1st row + "another" row (whose fst column contains a non-zero entry) is not specific enough ie. lacks definitness.
 There are many rows w/o a zero as its first element eg. 1st, 3rd, 4th and "another" doesn't specify how to pick among these candidates.
 - b.
 Not an algorithm, it lacks finitness ie. we'll be able to infinetly find a subsequent prime number paired with a natural number $\mathbb{N}$.
 - c.
 Yes, it is a well known algorithm as a matter of fact.
 - d.
-Yes, definetly an algorithm.
-Although, it won't do anything to prove that the coin is not weighted.
+Yes, Calvin's procedure is an algorithm.
+However, there is a posibility that it will never end if the coin is weighted to the point that it will produce the same result 100% of the times.
 - e.
 Steps 1-6: $n\rightarrow \left((4n+4)/2-2\right)/2-1$ simplify to: $n\rightarrow n-1$ so the only ambiguity is if the input number $n$ is a natural, real or complex number?
 The instructions are an algorithm only if $n\in \mathbb{N}$, otherwise the instructions lead to violating finitness.

 ---

 - **1.13** Two computers, A and B, are identical except for the fact that A has a subtract instruction and B does not.
 Both have add instructions.
 Both have instructions that can take a value and produce the negative of that value.
 Which computer is able to solve more problems, A or B?
 Prove your result.

-*Ans.-* Both computers A & B are equally capable because they both have sign inversion instructions so they are equivalent.
+*Ans.-* Both computers A & B are equally capable because they both have sign inversion instructions so they are equivalent ie. both can perform `ADD(X0,X1)` whereas A can perform `SUBSTRACT(X0,X1)` and B cannot, but the latter can perform `ADD(X0,(-X1))` which is equivalent to substraction.

 ---